mudita/MuditaOS/pure_changelog.md

 * Added confirmation window when closing an app with unsaved changes.
 * Added preserving message text and recipient number when closing new message window.
 * Added confirmation window when switching to tethering from an app with unsaved changes.
+* Added displaying number entered on the keypad during a call

 ### Changed / Improved